apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 --threads 1 --noprint-result
 ```

-For some complex queries, stageId may cannot represent the substrait plan input, please get the taskId from spark UI, and get your target parquet from saveDir.
+For some complex queries, stageId may cannot represent the Substrait plan input, please get the taskId from spark UI, and get your target parquet from saveDir.

 In this example, only one partition input with partition id 2, taskId is 36, iterator length is 2.